 Use: Speedy FuelCell on a budget | Drop: 6 mm | Price: $100

-We all adore the FuelCell Rebel v2 and its $130 price tag, but the FuelCell Propel v2 was an early hint that FuelCell was close to something big.
+We all adore the FuelCell Rebel v2 and its $130 price tag, but the FuelCell Propel v3 is a more affordable way to get that sweet foam.
 This cheap running shoe is firm, snappy, and ready to go as a daily trainer.
-Meaghan, Thomas, and Dave all got the chance to put their miles in on a pair.
-Dave and Meaghan seemed to have instant chemistry, and Meaghan churned 15 miles right out of the box.
+Jeremy is the only one who got the chance to put his miles in on a pair, but he had great results for the most part.

 » Nike Renew Run 2